Click here for a downloadable PDF document of the Code of Ethical Practice.

 - Ensure that all advertising, no matter in what form or medium it is placed, represents a truthful, honest and accurate picture of themselves, their skill-base, qualifications and facilities and that any claims for the successful outcome of treatments (in whatever format) shall be based upon verifiable, fully documented evidence.

-- Ensure that all advertising shall comply with the British Code of Advertising Practice, in accord with the British Advertising Standards Authority and to make available all such literature to the Society on request.
+- Ensure that all advertising shall comply with the UK Code of Broadcast Advertising (BCAP Code), in accord with the Advertising Standards Authority (ASA) and to make available all such literature to the Society on request.

 - Display only valid qualifications and certificates issued in respect of relevant training courses and events or certificates of registration, validation or accreditation as issued or awarded by relevant professional bodies.